Policy Tracker tracks the promises made by the government in their election manifesto.

 How does it work?

-We extracted every single policy or promise from the winning party’s manifesto.
-We research the progress of each promise, using a combination of online resources and talking to subject matter experts, and establish how far each promise has progressed.
+We extract every single policy from the winning party’s manifesto.
+We research the progress of each promise, using a combination of online resources and talking to subject matter experts, in order to establish how far each promise has progressed.
 We write up our reasoning and give a status of either :

 - Not started

 - In progress

 Thanks to a growing community of volunteers, the policy verdicts are kept up to date and revised when something significant happens.
 You can find out more about our approach in this blog post, and we have a Writing Style Guide that describes the consistent structure and tone we aim to achieve.
 We’ve also answered some common questions in our FAQ page.

 Policy Tracker is a Vote for Policies project.
 Vote for Policies is a not-for-profit organisation run by volunteers.
 It is non-partisan and independent of any political party or organisation.